Senate 1973-77 (District 49)

 Spouse:

-Judith (divorced, after he left office); Maureen Acosta (remarried, after he left office)
+Judith (when first elected); Maureen Acosta (after he left office)

 Children: